Political Betting – Is it Worth it?

 The odds are as follows on Oddschecker.com(odds subject to change):

 To make the best bet possible it makes sense to research the market you are betting on.
-To understand why someone may be favourite to lead the country, the most valuable information is polls.
+To understand why a party may be favourite to win the most seats, the most valuable information is polls.
 Polls give data on a leaders popularity or people’s voting intention so they are often the most reliable information in politics to predict a future leader.

 Generally Yougov should be the main polling site you use, but read the newspapers as they will all be reporting various data to back up their articles with links you can follow to research.

-Given that Penny Mordaunt’s odds have shortened it’s no surprise to see this headline in the guardian newspaper…
+It is no surprise to see this headline currently in the guardian newspaper…

 Like with betting on sports, things can change or go wrong.
-Here are a few reasons why this Poll could be incorrect…
+Here are a few reasons why theses Polls/Odds could be incorrect…

 As you may have already gathered betting on politics is not for the faint hearted.
 In our opinion unless you are a political whizz kid with a knack for data it is best reserved as a fun bet for entertainment value and hopefully you get lucky.